umn-gis-5574/syllabus/syllabus.md

 Academic freedom is a cornerstone of the University.
 Within the scope and content of the course as defined by the instructor, it includes the freedom to discuss relevant matters in the classroom.
 Along with this freedom comes responsibility.
 Students are encouraged to develop the capacity for critical judgment and to engage in a sustained and independent search for truth.
 Students are free to take reasoned exception to the views offered in any course of study and to reserve judgment about matters of opinion, but they are responsible for learning the content of any course of study for which they are enrolled.*

 Reports of concerns about academic freedom are taken seriously, and there are individuals and offices available for help.
 Contact the instructor, the Department Chair, your adviser, the associate dean of the college, or the Vice Provost for Faculty and Academic Affairs in the Office of the Provost.
-[Customize with names and contact information as appropriate for the course/college/campus.]

 * Language adapted from the American Association of University Professors "Joint Statement on Rights and Freedoms of Students".